 Part 3.
-For questions 35-36, mark the letter A, B, C, or D on your answer sheet to indicate the
+For questions 35-36, mark the letter A, B, C, or D on your answer sheet to indicate the word(s) OPPOSITE in meaning to the underlined word(s) in each of the following questions.

 These developments have provoked anxious questions about what role humans will play in a technology-driven world.
-A 2013 University of Oxford study estimates that (45) half of all jobs in the United States could be lost to automation over the next two decades.
-On the other hand, economists such as Boston University's James Bessen argue that automation often goes (46) with the creation of new jobs.
+A 2013 University of Oxford study estimates that (45)\\\\\ half of all jobs in the United States could be lost to automation over the next two decades.
+On the other hand, economists such as Boston University's James Bessen argue that automation often goes (46)\\\\\ with the creation of new jobs.
 So which is it - new jobs or massive structural unemployment?

 At this point, we can be certain that the Fourth Industrial Revolution will have a disruptive impact on employment, but no one can yet predict the scale of change.
-So, before we (47) all the bad news, we should look at history, which suggests that technological change more often affects the nature of work, (48) the opportunity to participate in work itself.
+So, before we (47)\\\\\ all the bad news, we should look at history, which suggests that technological change more often affects the nature of work, (48)\\\\ the opportunity to participate in work itself.

 (Adapted from "Look to history to prepare for an automated future" by Johan Aurik, the Straitstimes)

-Question 41: A. blur B. distort C. gloss D. tamper Question 42: A. introduction B. creation C. addition D. extraction Question 43: A. similarly B. profoundly C. thoroughly D. appositely Question 44: A. suppose B. converge C. conclude D. disperse Question 45: A. proximity to B. close to C. near D. verge on Question 46: A. hand in hand B. side by side C. little by little D. all in all Question 47: A. swallow B. regurgitate C. expel D. perpetuate Question 48: A. besides B. except C. rather than D. due to
+Question 41: A. gloss B. tamper C. distort D. blur Question 42: A. addition B. introduction C. creation D. extraction Question 43: A. thoroughly B. profoundly C. similarly D. appositely Question 44: A. conclude B. suppose C. converge D. disperse Question 45: A. verge on B. close to C. proximity to D. near Question 46: A. side by side B. all in all C. little by little D. hand in hand Question 47: A. swallow B. perpetuate C. regurgitate D. expel Question 48: A. besides B. except C. rather than D. due to

-Part 2.For questions 49-56, read the following passage and choose the answer A, B, C or D that fits best according to the text.
+Part 2.
+For questions 49-56, read the following passage and choose the answer A, B, C or D that fits best according to the text.
 Mark your answers in the corresponding numbered boxes provided.